-Everyone should have a study schedule when preparing for any of the USMLE Step exams, particularly Step 1.
-No matter how soon or how long before you take the actual exam, you should take some time to organize your thoughts about how you want to proceed with studying. […]
+By Walter Wiggins Everyone should have a study schedule when preparing for any of the USMLE Step exams, particularly Step 1.
+No matter when you’re planning to take the actual exam, you should set aside time to organize your thoughts about how you want to proceed with studying. […]

 A study strategy designed to help medical students store more knowledge in their long-term memory when preparing for USMLE Step 1.